18 Sep, 2023

 The unexpected rise in prices may counter hawkish messages from the Federal Reserve.

-It may also affect the decision-making on the Federal Open Market Committee, scheduled this coming week.
+It may also affect the decision-making of the Federal Open Market Committee, which is scheduled for this coming week.

 Higher rates may be on the cards, but these hikes may take a while.